The Chief Electoral Officer and His Office – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Advisory Group for Disability Issues

 In February 2014, Elections Canada launched an Advisory Group for Disability Issues (AGDI) to provide subject matter expertise and advice on accessibility initiatives for federal elections.
-The group also helped to identify the best ways to inform people with disabilities about when, where and ways to register and vote.
+The group also helped to identify the best ways to inform people with disabilities about where, when and the ways to register and vote.

 AGDI members are leaders of organizations, invited as experts, and they participate in a personal capacity.
 They are selected based on their cross-disability and policy focus.
 Elections Canada chairs and serves as a secretariat for the AGDI by convening meetings and targeted consultations on improvements to electoral services.